Menu

 Can I bring my children?
 Absolutely!
 There will be plenty of activities at Northern Tier and in town for the family.
 Families are assigned a cabin of their own.

 What payment methods are accepted to register for the reunion?
 All major credit cards and debit cards are accepted.
+Only online registration and payment are accepted.

 What are the lodging options?
 Attendees of the reunion stay in a crew or staff cabin.
-You may also bring your tent.
-One family/partner per cabin or two to five individuals of the same gender.
+One family/partner per cabin and shared cabins for individuals of the same gender.
 There are two to three steps to enter a cabin.
 There are electrical lights and an outlet that can handle basic electronics.
-For those who want to stay in a hotel or full-service cabin, the Ely Chamber of Commerce lists options availableWe highly recommend you book off-site lodging well in advance.

 Do we need to bring bedding or a towel?
 You need to bring bedding and a towel.
 For bedding, bring linen (sheets, blanket, pillow) for a twin bed or a sleeping bag.
-We also recommend you bring shower shoes or similar to use in the shower.
+We also recommend you bring shower shoes to use in the shower.

 I have a mobility impairment.
 How can I get around?
 Those with mobility issues can use their vehicle to allow them to get to and from locations.
 For others, we do not allow it because of the safety hazard of vehicle traffic.
 Please be aware there are two to three steps to enter a cabin unit.

 Where will we be eating?
 Meals at Northern Tier will be in or outside the “Sandy Bridges Program Center.”
-The banquet dinner on Saturday will be in Ely.
+The dinner on Saturday will be in Ely.
 The menu is yet to be determined.
 If you have a dietary restriction, please note it when registering so we can work with our caterer.

 When is the next reunion?
-After 2023, the next reunion will not be until 2025.
+After 2025, the next reunion will not be until 2027.

-What if I will arrive at Northern Tier late at night on Thursday?
+What if I arrive at Northern Tier late at night on Thursday?
 It would be helpful if you let us know a week in advance.
 We will post information on cabin assignments outside the Sandy Bridges Program Center.

-Can I bring my recreational vehicle (RV)?
-We suggest camping at a nearby property, such as Canoe Country Campground (RV sites include water, sewer, and electric hookups) on Moose Lake or Fall Lake Campground (RV sites have electricity).
+We suggest camping at a nearby property, such as Canoe Country Campground (RV sites include water, sewer, and electric hookups) on Moose Lake as it is a 4-minute drive to Northern Tier.
+The Superior National Forest’s Fall Lake Campground has RV sites with electricity and is a 25-minute drive to Northern Tier.

 What are the closest airports?
 We recommend flying to Minneapolis−Saint Paul International Airport (MSP) or Duluth International Airport (DHL).
 Flying to Minneapolis may be more cost-effective and avoid potential connection delays of flying to Duluth.
 The drive time between Northern Tier and Minneapolis airport ranges from four and a half hours to five and a half hours.
 The drive time between Northern Tier and Duluth airport is about two and a half hours.
-Plan to arrive at the airport at least two hours before your domestic flight departs.
+Plan to arrive at the airport departure terminal at least two hours before your domestic flight departs.

-What hotels do you recommend near the Minneapolis airport to stay in before or after the reunion?
+What hotels do you recommend near Minneapolis–Saint Paul International Airport to stay in before or after the reunion?
 There are many hotels located just south of the airport.
 Some offer an airport shuttle or are within walking distance of a light rail station to reach the airport, Mall of America, or downtown Minneapolis.
-You may be able to drop off your rental vehicle the night before flying home.

 Can I take a canoe trip before or after the reunion?
 Yes!
 We recommend getting off the water by Thursday afternoon when the reunion starts or heading on the water on Sunday late morning after the memorial service.